University School Admission English Test

 B2 = Cambridge First Certificate (FCE), IELTS 5-6 or TOEFL 87-109.

 C1 = Cambridge Advanced (CAE), IELTS 7 or TOEFL 110-120.

 English tests for school admission are considered to be high-stakes exams so the more strict level of control is necessary.
-An English test is typically taken through the specialised assessment centres and in the controlled environment.
+English tests are typically taken through the specialised assessment centres and in the controlled environment.

-Basic TrackTest English tests are provided as the unverified online tests.
-However, for the purposes of university admission, we recommend taking TrackTest in the verified assessment centre or from home via the optional Verified Exam.
-Such proctored English exams with the verified identity have it specifically mentioned in the certificate.
+Standard Tracktest English tests are provided as is, i.e. in non-controlled environment.
+However, for the purposes of university admission, it is possible to take Tracktest exam in the verified assessment centre or from home via the Verified Exam with online proctoring.